mattdiamond/Recorderjs/README.md

 In addition, you may specify the mime type of Blob to be returned (defaults to "audio/ogg").

-    rec.get( callback, type )
+    rec.get( format, callback )

-This will return the recorded audio of type (supported values are "wav" or "ogg") as a Uint8Array to the callback.
-If the type is not supported an error will be thrown
+This will return the recorded audio in format (supported values are "wav" or "ogg") as a Uint8Array to the callback.
+If the format type is not supported an error will be thrown.

 ---------